berngp/mesos-spark-docker/README.md

     x

-Now, depending on the resources available in your cluster you can try to calculate PI
+Now, lets try to calculate PI as an example .

     docker run -it --rm \
       -e SPARK_MASTER="mesos://zk://192.168.99.100:2181/mesos" \